twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TADVANCEDEDITFORM** – Edit a naming field in the font.
 * **TANCHORMANAGERFRAME** and **TANCHORMANAGERFRM** (version 7.0 & above) – Manages anchors in the font if positioning data exists in the OpenType layout tables.
 * **TAUTOKERNEXFORM** (**TAUTOKERNINGFORM** in version 3.0.1 until 6.5) – Automatically add kerning pairs to the OpenType layout tables (version 7.0 & above) or legacy kerning tables (version 1.0 until 6.5) if you don't want to manually add kerning pairs to the font via the OpenType Designer.
 * **TAUTOMETRICSFORM** (version 3.0.1 & above) – Automatically generate metrics for glyphs.
-Only useful for proportional fonts, so in general you don't have to use it in monospaced or pixelated fonts. **Fun fact:** High-Logic uses the same optical metrics adjustment user interface in their font generator *Scanahand*.
+This feature is only used for proportional fonts, so in general you don't have to use it in monospaced or pixelated fonts. **Fun fact:** High-Logic uses the same optical metrics adjustment user interface in their font generator *Scanahand*.
 * **TAUTONAMEFORM** (version 3.1.2 until 6.5) – Automatically change the naming fields of a font.
 * **TBASICEDITFORM** (**TADVANCEDNAMINGFORM** in version 3.0 until 6.5) – Edit a naming field or include additional naming fields in the font (replaced with `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TCHANGETAGFORM** (version 7.0 & above) – Changes tags in the OpenType layout tables.